The Story of 2020 Chess

 Events have since been held across the UK, in record breaking numbers in London (28 teams), Leeds,York, Birmingham and Manchester with the top teams, many of them from schools and clubs as well as universities, qualifying for the ‘2020 Grand Final' which takes place ever year in February.

 Warwick were the first winners in 2017 in York, with the Mayor Barbara Boyce kindly attending to award the prizes.

-Surbiton Chess Club claimed the title in 2018 in Birmingham, and we all eagerly await the next final in the same place in February 2019!
+Surbiton Chess Club claimed the title in 2018 in Birmingham, and most recently Imperial triumphed in the same location in 2019.

 2020 Chess has also been officially recognised by the English Chess Federation and accepted onto the council, more details can be found here:

 The Internet Chess Club: www.chessclub.com

 Chess Lessons https://chesslessons.com/store/

 This venture would not have been possible without the help and support from those who assisted in order to make it a success, we are most grateful for their support,